khadkarajesh/CryptoManager/README.md

 ```

-How do I use Glide?
+How do I use Cryptomanager?
 -------------------
 Create key alias in strings.xml